 The world of human resources is constantly evolving.
 Companies are getting better at identifying top talent and turning prospects into employees.
 If your nonprofit HR team isn’t keeping up with big-budget enterprises of the private sector, then you could have a hard time filling positions and retaining the employees you currently have.

-4 Top HR Challenges Facing Nonprofits in 2020
+4 Top HR Challenges Facing Nonprofits

 Before you can understand why your team needs to follow various trends or best practices, it helps to know what they are.
 These are a few themes that our experts have seen within the human resource field which could impact your company: